 In other words, running fMRIPrep with

---use-syn-sdc will expand the list of output spaces to be
+--use-syn-sdc will expand the list of resampling spaces to be

 However, these spaces that are added implicitly will not be saved to